Trimming The 'Hedges'

 It's funny how some topics sit well and others just don't.

-There doesn't seem to be any rhyme or reason to what grates an audience's nerves, although I suppose if I knew everyone's particular circumstances I could surmise why some subjects are taboo and others aren't.
+There doesn't seem to be any rhyme or reason to what grates an audience's nerves, although I suppose if I knew everyone's particular circumstances, I could surmise why some subjects are taboo and others aren't.

-Of course it's always the contentious topics that create the best discussions and that's precisely because, whether a reader realizes it or not, the only way to become more confident in your convictions is to subject them to scrutiny.
+Of course, it's always the contentious topics that create the best discussions and that's precisely because, whether a reader realizes it or not, the only way to become more confident in your convictions is to subject them to scrutiny.
 And if scrutiny is what you need, I've got a surplus of it stored away in my head.

 In any event, one subject that everyone seems to find agreeable is the global dollar shortage.
 I cannot, for the life of me, figure out why everyone is so enthusiastic about a topic that necessitates a discussion of LIBOR and things like cross-currency basis swaps (maybe it's a sense of nostalgia for the Heisenberg gimlet threshold, FRYBOR, and the Albanian girls), but I certainly like writing about it and if you like reading about it then we've got ourselves a win-win.

 When last I broached the subject, I talked a bit about why foreign investors might be more inclined to run higher FX exposures.
-More specifically, I highlighted a Morgan Stanley note which quantified the yield pickup a Japanese investor could expect from running an unhedged position in US credit.
+More specifically, I highlighted a Morgan Stanley note that quantified the yield pickup a Japanese investor could expect from running an unhedged position in US credit.
 Basically, you just subtract the cross currency basis from the yield on the instrument you're buying.
 Here's a visual aid using US 10s:

 (Chart: Morgan Stanley)

 So let's think about what that means for IG (NYSEARCA:LQD) credit.
 Needless to say, corporate credit has benefited from rock bottom rates on DM government debt.
 Indeed, ZIRP and NIRP have forced investors to reach for yield and that means climbing down the quality ladder, taking more duration risk, or both.
-As discussed previously, that leads to more IG and HY supply which in turn means more EPS-inflating buybacks.
+As discussed previously, that leads to more IG and HY supply, which in turn means more EPS-inflating buybacks.

 The fact that rates are even lower in Europe and Japan than they are in the US means foreign money has contributed to the demand for US corporate paper.